-We and others have previously demonstrated that the degree of hyperglycemia in critically ill patients without diabetes plays a significant prognostic role in predicting hospital mortality.
-However, this prognostic role of hyperglycemia varies by the primary cause of critical care such that primary diagnoses like trauma, coma and neurological diseases are especially prone to high likelihood of adverse outcomes associated with hyperglycemia.
+However, this prognostic role of hyperglycemia varies by the primary cause of critical care such that primary diagnoses like trauma, coma and neurological diseases are especially prone to high likelihood of adverse outcomes associated with hyperglycemia.[8]
 Our results need to be viewed in the light of the emerging literature on association of hyperglycemia with COVID-19 prognosis.
-Studies have shown that pre-existing diabetes , newly detected diabetes , prediabetes , uncontrolled hyperglycemia (≥2 BG values of ≥10 mmol/L, ) or fasting BG ≥7 mmol/L are significant determinants of COVID-19 prognosis.
-Our study shows that hyperglycemia detected early after hospitalization in patients without a history of diabetes can also independently predict the disease course in COVID-19 patients.
-Considering the concordance and concurrence of the COVID-19 related cytokine storm it is conceivable that hyperglycemia in COVID-19 patients (especially in patients without diabetes) may be partly contributed to by an intense pro-inflammatory milieu.
-Future studies are needed to accept or refute these mechanistic hypotheses.
+Studies have shown that pre-existing diabetes [2], newly detected diabetes [24], prediabetes [25], uncontrolled hyperglycemia (≥2 BG values of ≥10 mMol/L[3]) or fasting BG ≥7 mmol/L [26] are significant determinants of COVID-19 prognosis.
+Our study adds to these findings the observation that hyperglycemia detected early after hospitalization in patients without a history of diabetes can also independently predict the disease course in COVID-19 patients.